 A: No. We call capital as we buy properties for the fund.
 We will send you an email asking you to transfer only the portion of the money you’ve committed, that we now need for a pending acquisition.
 You can expect your full commitment to be called in batches over a period of no more than three years after the fund’s final close.

 Q: How do we decide how much money to call?

 A: The amount is based on your pro-rata share of the fund: Your fund commitment divided by total fund equity equals your pro rata share.
 This number is multiplied by the required fund equity for acquisition.

 Q: How will my capital be called during the first three years?

-A: For a frame of reference, in Fund I, capital was called over an 18‐month period.
-In Fund II, it was called over a 24-month period.
-We cannot predict exactly how evenly capital will be called during the 3‐year callable period.
-We buy excellent properties for the fund whenever we think it best serves our investors, instead of guaranteeing to evenly spread out the capital calls over 3 years.
+A: For a frame of reference, with Origin Fund I, capital was called over an 18‐month period.
+With Origin Fund II, it was called over a 24-month period.
+We cannot predict exactly how evenly capital will be called during the three‐year callable period.
+We buy excellent properties for the fund whenever we think it best serves our investors, instead of guaranteeing to evenly spread out the capital calls over three years.

 Q: When can I expect to receive distributions?

-A: Investors can expect to receive regular distributions after Year 4.
+A: Investors can expect to receive regular distributions after the fourth year.
 However, investors will receive distributions during the capital call period — the first three years — when assets are sold or refinanced.